Our First Time Getting Filmed

 After talking to her over the phone we figured nothing more would come of it.
 But a couple weeks later I got a voicemail and email from Brian, a cinematographer and photographer, trying to schedule a shoot day for that same week (actually two days later).
 Before I knew it, we had scheduled a day for Brian and Maury, another cinematographer, to fly to Tucson to film us.

 The ironic thing is that out of all the places we’ve boondocked, they came to the least ideal one.
-In fact, Snyder Hill was the place we initially thought about leaving because it looked kind of questionable, but turned out wonderful.
+In fact, Snyder Hill was the place we initially thought about leaving because it looked kind of questionable, but turned out wonderful (not really because of the spot itself).

 The nervousness didn’t kick in until they showed up.
 Aside from being on the news, Jerud and I had never done anything like this.
 We weren’t sure how to prepare for it and didn’t know what to expect.
 We did at least clean the Toaster and showered.